karabaja4/mimejs/README.md

 ## Configuration

-Configuration is done via a single JSON configuration file.
-The application includes the global system configuration file with some example defaults, please edit to your liking and/or copy the configuration to your user profile, as specified on the paths below.
+Configuration is done via a `mime.json` configuration file.

+A global system configuration file with some example defaults is included, which you can edit to your liking and/or copy to your user configuration folder, as specified on the paths below.

-### System wide
+### System wide configuration path

 ```bash
 /etc/mime.json
 ```

-### Per user
+### Per user configuration path
 ```bash
 $HOME/.config/mime.json
 ```

-### Example
+### Example configuration

 ```json
 {